ucldc/ingest_deploy/README.md

 ### 4. <a name="solrprodreport">Generate and review QA report for candidate Solr index</a>
 Generate and review a QA report for the candidate Solr index, following [these steps](https://github.com/mredar/ucldc_api_data_quality/tree/master/reporting).
-The QA report summarizes differences in collections in the candidate Solr index compared with the current production index.
+The main QA report in particular summarizes differences in item counts in the candidate Solr index compared with the current production index.

 ### 5. <a name="solrprodqa">QA check candidate Solr index in Calisphere UI</a>